NoRedInk/elm-style-guide/README.md

 - Model.elm
 - Update.elm
 - View.elm
+- Flags.elm
+- Init.elm

 **`Main.elm`** is our entry file.
 Here, we import everything from the other files and actually connect everything together.
 We also setup ports for interop with JS in this file.
 We run elm-make on this file to generate a JS file that we can include elsewhere.

 Inside **`Model.elm`**, we contain the actual model for the view state of our program.
-Sometimes, we include decoders for our model in here.
 Note that we generally don't include non-view state inside here, preferring to instead generalize things away from the view where possible.
 For example, we might have a record with a list of assignments in our `Model` file, but the assignment type itself would be in a module called `Data.Assignment`.

 **`Update.elm`** contains our update code.
 This includes the `Msg` types for our view.
 Inside here most of our business logic lives.

 Inside **`View.elm`**, we define the view for our model and set up any event handlers we need.

+**`Flags.elm`** contains a decoder for the flags of the app.
+We aim to keep our decoders basic and so decode into a special `Flags` type that mirrors the structure of the flags JSON instead of the structure of the `Model` type.
+The `Flags` and `Model` modules should not depend on each other.

+**`Init.elm`** contains an init function responsible for turning a `Flags` type into a `Model` type.

 To summarize:

 - Main.elm
     - Our entry point.
 Contains an initial model, `Html.programWithFlags` calls and ports.
     - Compile target for `elm-make`
-    - Imports `Model`, `Update` and `View`.
+    - Imports `Init`, `Update` and `View`.

 - Model.elm
     - Contains the `Model` type for the view alone.